Reading time: 11 min.

 If your hair shedding is not limited to your fringe and you are also experiencing thinning on the top of your head, you may want to look at some female hair loss styles for thinning hair on the crown.

-7. Layered bangs
+7. Layered fringe

 They can be worn in several ways, from messy to side-swept and can be used to draw attention away from the thinning areas.

-8. Shaggy bangs
+8. Shaggy fringe

 Since there is a sense of unevenness and disorder about this cut, thinner portions on your fringe are easier to pass off as intended effects.
 And it makes a great short hairstyle for women over 50, as it gives you a youthful appearance.